Vector Foiltec: History

-The Company was founded by Stefan Lehnert in 1982 in Bremen in Germany.
+The Company was founded by Stefan Lehnert in 1982 in Bremen, Germany.
 Its first structure was the roof of a small pavilion at Burgers' Zoo in 1982.

 Operations

 The Texlon ETFE cladding system developed by the company consists of a number of layers of the UV stable copolymer ethylene tetrafluoroethylene (ETFE) welded into cushions or foils.
 The cushions are restrained around their perimeter by aluminium extrusions, which are in turn fastened to a supporting primary structure.
 The cushions are inflated with air at low pressure to provide insulation and to resist wear caused by wind.

 A Texlon ETFE cushion typically consists of two layers, although more layers can be added to enhance the cladding's insulation properties.
 Each layer can be modified with a variety of treatments to alter its aesthetic quality, its apparent transparency, and the level of solar gain.
 The material's innate toughness, resistance to tearing, and ability to work harden over a 300-400% elongation range allow Texlon to endure significant deformation of its support structure.